grindsa/acme2certifier/README.md

 [root@srv ~]# chmod a+x /opt/acme2certifier/acme
 ```

-5. set the onwership of the acme subdirectory to the user running nginx-on-centos-7/
+5. set the onwership of the acme subdirectory to the user running nginx
 ```
 [root@srv ~]# chown -R nginx /opt/acme2certifier/acme
 ```